eccentricdevotion/TARDIS/travel-commands.md

 A player can prevent other players from travelling to them by setting the player preference to ‘Do Not Disturb’ — to do this type: `/tardisprefs dnd [on|off]` or use the Sonic Prefs Menu.

-To ask a player if you can trvel to their protected region / claim, use the coomand:
+To ask a player if you can travel to their protected region / claim, use the command:

     /tardistravel [player] ?